requarks/wiki-docs/guide/structure.md

 Multiple tags can be added to a page.

 For example, for a page about the city **Montreal**, you could add tags `cities`, `canada`, `north-america`.
 These tags can then be used to quickly find the page afterwards.
 By browsing by tags `canada` and `cities`, the page **Montreal** will come up in the results because both of these tags are present on the page.

+More tags can be added or removed from a page at any time.

 ## Browse Tags